Deaver, Wyoming

 Deaver is a town in Big Horn County, Wyoming, United States.
-The population was 178 at the 2010 census.
+As of the 2020 census, Deaver had a population of 154.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.01 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, Deaver has a cold desert climate, abbreviated "BWk" on climate maps.
-The hottest temperature recorded in Deaver was 106 °F on July 14, 1925, July 28, 1935, July 9, 2002, and July 13, 2002, while the coldest temperature recorded was -42 °F on December 13, 1919.
+The hottest temperature recorded in Deaver was 109 °F on July 13, 2026, while the coldest temperature recorded was -42 °F on December 13, 1919.